-Although these improvements multifactorial, children are at the greatest risk of dying during the neonatal period (the first 28 days of life), with an average rate of 18 neonatal deaths per 1000 live births globally in 2017 (Hug et al., 2018).
-Neonatal mortality is significant health problem worldwide, particularly in developing countries.
+Although these improvements are multifactorial, children are at the greatest risk of dying during the neonatal period (the first 28 days of life), with an average rate of 18 neonatal deaths per 1000 live births globally (Hug et al., 2018).

+Neonatal mortality is a significant health problem worldwide, particularly in developing countries.
 Neonatal fatality in the first 28 days of life represents nearly two-thirds of infant death internationally and nearly 40% of deaths of children under the age of 5 years.
-Nearly 65% of the neonatal fatality happens in the first week of life, frequently at home, highlighting the need for early appropriate home care.
-Almost 99% of the four million neonatal deaths happen yearly in the developing countries and nearly half of them at home far from the health care system (Arlington et al., 2017).
+Nearly 65% of the neonatal fatality happens in the first week of life, frequently at home, highlighting the need for appropriate home care.
+Almost 99% of the four million neonatal deaths happen yearly in the developing countries and nearly half of them at home far from the health care system (Arlington et al., 2017 and Abebe et al., 2019).

-Nearly half of all newborn fatalities happen in the first 7 days, and although the risk of mortality decreases as time passes, every newborn needs careful care during the first month of life (Abebe et al., 2019).
-Improving neonatal home care practice may substantially improve survival of newborn babies in the first month of life.
-The WHO guidelines for crucial newborn home care practices encompass early and exclusive breastfeeding, hygienic care, cord care, thermal control, skin care, and recognition of danger signs that are clearly associated with major causes of neonatal particularly mortality, serious neonatal infection (Grover and Chhabra, 2016).
+Therefore. improving neonatal home care practice may substantially improve survival of newborn babies in the first month of life.
+The WHO guidelines for crucial newborn home care practices encompass early and exclusive breastfeeding, hygienic care, cord care, thermal control. skin care. and recognition of danger signs that are clearly associated with major causes of neonatal mortality, particularly serious neonatal infection (Grover and Chhabra, 2016).

 Neonates are "at risk" for various health problems, even though they are born with average birth weights.
 The morbidity and mortality rates in newborn infants are high.
 They need optimal care for improved survival.
-Neonatal care is highly cost-effective because saving the life of a newborn baby is associated with survival and productivity of the future Although parents are ultimately responsible for this care, nurses usually assume a major care-giving role while the infant is in the nursery.
+Neonatal care is highly cost-effective because saving the life of a newborn baby is associated with survival and productivity of the future adult.
+Although parents are ultimately responsible for this care, nurses usually assume a major care-giving role while the infant is in the nursery.
 Good hygiene by nurses; mothers would reduce the likelihood of cold, dermatitis, herpes, and skin diseases being spread to more sensitive individuals in the family.
 Newborn babies are also at risk from maternal infection if hygiene is not adequate.
 The daily cleansing of the infant affords an excellent opportunity for making the observation that necessary during the immediate postnatal period (Menaka, 2017).